Bad Bugs Slideshow: Identifying Bugs and Their Bites

 In the U.S., the Western black–legged tick and the deer tick can carry Lyme disease bacteria.
 Infected ticks usually don't spread the disease until they've been attached for at least 36 hours.
 The first sign of infection is often a circular skin rash.
 Early symptoms may also include fever, headache, and fatigue.
 Untreated Lyme disease may spread to other parts of the body, including the muscles, joints, heart, and nervous system.
-Most cases of Lyme disease can be treated successfully with antibiotics.
+If you have symptoms or are worried, see your doctor.

 Black Widow Spiders: Venomous!

 Wood piles and tree stumps -- that's where venomous female black widows hide.
-She is long-legged and glossy black, with a distinctive orange, red, or yellow "hourglass" shape on her underside.
-These spiders are roughly 1/3 inch wide and 1.5 inches long, counting their long legs.
+They are long-legged and glossy black, with a distinctive orange, red, or yellow "hourglass" shape on their underside.
+These spiders are roughly 1/3 inch wide and 1 1/2 inches long, counting their long legs.

 Black Widow Spider Bites